 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 2.1: Governance The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
 Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance bodies and having substantive input into organisational operational policies.
 As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.
-FA Summerset on the Landing Kenepuru is a new retirement village complex.
-The care centre and apartments being certified are across two floors.
+FA Summerset at Pohutukawa Place is a new retirement village complex.
+The care centre and apartments being certified are across three floors.
 This partial provisional audit was conducted to assess the facility for preparedness to provide rest home, hospital (medical and geriatric) and dementia level care in the new facility (three levels).
-On the ground floor, there are 20 rooms in the secure dementia unit (inclusive of two double rooms for couples) and 19 serviced apartments certified as rest home level care.
-On level one, there are 75 dual-purpose beds (43 rooms in the care centre and 29 serviced apartments inclusive of three double rooms).
-There are a total of 116 beds (22 dementia beds, 75 dual purpose beds and 19 rest home beds).
-The service is planning to open from 7 February 2023.
+On the ground floor, there are 20 rooms in the secure memory unit (plus two extra beds for dementia residents that are couples), giving a total of 22 beds.
+On level one, there are 40 dual-purpose beds (36 care rooms in the care centre and four large care suites).
+Fourteen of the rooms were verified as suitable to have two beds for couples.
+However, the service will only have up to 4 couples at any given time.
+This makes a total of 44 dual-purpose beds.
+There are 56 serviced apartments in total.
+All are suitable for couples; however the service would only have up to 4 couples at any given time allowing a total of 60 beds.
+There are 9 serviced apartments on the ground floor.
+There are 19 serviced apartments on level 1 and 28 serviced apartments on level 2.
+In summary, there are a total of 126 beds (22 dementia beds, 44 dual purpose beds [level 1] and 60 rest home beds across 56 serviced apartments (includes up to four couples).
+The service is planning to open the service on 18 September 2023.

 Summerset Group has a well-established organisational structure.
-The Governance body for Summerset is the Operational and Clinical Steering Committee that is run bi-monthly and chaired by the General Manager of

-Operations and Customer Experience.
+The Governance body for Summerset is the Operational and Clinical Steering Committee that is run bimonthly and chaired by the General Manager of Operations and Customer Experience.
 Members of the committee include the Chief Executive for Summerset, Group Operations Managers, Head of Clinical Services, Operations Finance business partner, Customer Experience Manager and Operations and Business Improvement Managers.
 Each of the Summerset facilities throughout New Zealand is supported by this structure.